Echimys: Classification

 Members of the genera Callistomys, Makalata, Pattonomys, and Phyllomys were all formerly considered part of the genus Echimys.

+Distribution

+The members of genus Echimys are all found in northern South America, though both the dark spiny tree-rat (Echimys saturnus) and Vieira's spiny tree-rat (E. vieirai) have smaller extents of occurrence than does the white-faced spiny tree-rat (E. chrysurus).
+E. saturnus is found in the foothills and lowlands of Ecuador and northern Peru, while E. vieirai is only known from the Amazonas and Pará states of Brazil, south of the Amazon River.

 Phylogeny

 Echimys is the sister genus to Phyllomys, and then to Makalata.
 These taxa are closely related to the genera Pattonomys and Toromys.

 In turn, these five genera share phylogenetic affinities with a clade containing the bamboo rats Dactylomys, Olallamys, Kannabateomys together with Diplomys and Santamartamys.